fromm-m/aaai2021-am-peer-reviews/README.md

 ---

 ### 3. Annotation Study

 Next, the data was annotated by us using the web annotation tool [webanno](https://webanno.github.io/webanno/).
 All scripts and data can be found in [3_annotation_study](./3_annotation_study).
-Everything regarding the distribution of reviews can be found in the folder [3_annotation_study/data/sampling](./3_annotation_study/data/sampling).
 ---

 ### 4. Annotation Post-Processing